Playing quantum nonlocal games with six noisy qubits on the cloud

 To experimentally demonstrate quantum advantage, we automatically generated 55 quantum circuits, one for each term of $S_{\rm optimal}$, and averaged their results.
 We realized this protocol on the IonQ quantum computer, without any optimization step, and obtained an expectation value of $\langle S_{\rm optimal}\rangle = 41\pm 0.5$, corresponding to a winning probability of $[1+(41\pm0.5)/55]/2 = 87\pm 1\%$, which is significantly above the classical winning probability and demonstrates a quantum advantage.
 While we have not performed these calculations explicitly, we expect other state-of-the-art quantum computers to deliver similar results.

 In summary, we played two nonlocal games with 6 qubits using quantum computers on the cloud.
 Our work offers an important benchmark of quantum computers from different companies and technologies (superconducting qubits by IBM and trapped ions by IonQ and Honeywell).
-We, first, tested the minimal implementation of the triangle game of Ref.~\cite{bravyi2018quantum} on 4 quantum computers on the cloud.
-In spite of our attempt to use best-practice optimization schemes compatible with this game, all 4 computers demonstrated a winning probability lower than 87.5\% and, hence, failed to demonstrate a quantum advantage.
-We note that, except for the freely available IBM Melbourne quantum computer, in the other 3 quantum computers the winning probabilities were higher than 80\%.
-This suggests that small hardware improvements can deliver a quantum advantage in this game.
-We, then, presented two nonlocal games inspited by known Bell inequalities \cite{guhne2005bell,cabello2008mermin,silman2008relation}.
+We, first, tested the minimal implementation of the triangle game of Ref.~\cite{bravyi2018quantum} on 5 quantum computers on the cloud.
+We found that only one quantum computer demonstrated a winning probability of about 97\%, larger than the classical bound of 87.5\%, demonstrating a quantum advantage.
+In spite of our attempt to use best-practice optimization schemes compatible with this game, the other 4 computers had a winning probability lower than 87.5\% and, hence, failed to demonstrate quantum advantage.
+Interestingly, the Honeywell H1 is the most recently released quantum computer that was used in this work: its success to realize the triangle game may also reflect the steady improvement of quantum computers over time.
+To demonstrate quantum advantage in the other quantum computers, we, then, presented two nonlocal games inspired by known Bell inequalities \cite{guhne2005bell,cabello2008mermin,silman2008relation,cabello2020converting}.
 Specifically, we considered the optimal sum of products of stabilizers, $S_{\rm optimal}$, explicitly given by Eq.~(\ref{eq:optimal}).
-This operator is associated with a nonlocal game with a threshold to quantum advantage of $67\%$ , which we cross by 20 standard deviations.
+This operator is associated with a nonlocal game with a threshold to quantum advantage of $67\%$, which we cross by 20 standard deviations.

 An interesting question for future study is the demonstration of quantum advantage with cluster states made of a larger number of qubits, $n>6$.
 For the triangle game of Ref.~\cite{bravyi2018quantum}, the number of circuits (8) and the threshold to quantum advantage ($87.5\%$) are independent on $n$.
 Because the winning conditions of the game involve products of $n$ qubits, the error from each qubit sum up and it is effectively harder to show quantum advantage with increasing $n$.
 In contrast, the approach based on Bell inequalities can deliver a quantum advantage at a fixed error per qubit.
 Although $S_{\rm optimal}$ is known only for $n \le 6$ \cite{cabello2008mermin}, we can derive an upper bound to its threshold by splitting the cluster state in small parts and taking the product of $S_{\rm optimal}$ of each part.
 This analysis suggests that the ratio between the maximal LHV value of $S_{\rm optimal}$ and its quantum value should decrease exponentially with $n$.
 Hence, the classical winning probability decreases with $n$, and can balance the effective increase of qubit errors.
 The price to pay is that the number of elements in $S_{\rm optimal}$ increases exponentially with $n$, hence requiring a prohibitive number of measurements.
 The optimization of the winning probability versus the number of measurements is an open question that needs to be addressed theoretically.